Maud of Wales: Princess of Denmark

 Maud married relatively late, waiting until her late twenties to find a husband.
 She had initially wanted to marry a distant cousin, Prince Francis of Teck, younger brother of her sister-in-law Mary.
-Despite being relatively impoverished from mounting gambling debts and being in a position to possibly benefit from Maud's status, he ignored her advances.
+Despite being relatively impoverished from mounting gambling debts and being in a position to possibly benefit from Maud's status, he ignored her.

-There had been talk of Maud becoming a possible candidate as wife of Prince Christian of Denmark along with her sister, Victoria.
-The idea petered out but in the following year, 1895, Prince Christian's younger brother, Prince Carl of Denmark, began paying court to Princess Maud.
+There had been talk of Maud becoming a possible candidate as the wife of Prince Christian of Denmark, along with her sister, Victoria.
+The idea petered out, but in the following year, 1895, Prince Christian's younger brother, Prince Carl of Denmark, began paying court to Princess Maud.
 Carl and Maud had known each other all their lives.
 On the Princess of Wales's frequent visits to her father's court, her children and the children of her brother, the Crown Prince Frederik, had always played their boisterous games together.
-Prince Carl was twenty-two years of age; a tall, fair, slender, good-natured and level-headed young man.
+Prince Carl was twenty-two years of age; a tall, fair, slender, good-natured, and level-headed young man.
 The Duchess of Teck considered him very good-looking.
 'He seems charming!' she wrote, 'but looks fully three years younger than Maud, has no money.'
 Nevertheless, during one of those Danish family gatherings at Fredensborg, Prince Carl proposed and Princess Maud accepted.
 The couple were officially engaged in October 1895, and the engagement caused much delight to Queen Victoria.